prio-data/views_pipeline/documentation/run_definition.md

 Typically, a *run* occurs once a month.
 However, additional runs may be performed within a month if corrections or calibrations are necessary to meet the quality standards expected of a VIEWS system.

 As runs are relatively infrequent events, each run is assigned a *meaningful* name following established conventions.
-The name format is as follows: `target_generation_monthid_iteration`.
+The name format is as follows: `modelset_generation_monthid_iteration`.
 For example:

 ```
 fatalities_003_413_a